 - The Hon.
-Lord Justice William Davis, Presiding Judge of the Northern Circuit & Judicial Lead for Youth Justice in England & Wales
+Mr Justice William Davis, Presiding Judge of the Northern Circuit & Judicial Lead for Youth Justice in England & Wales

 - Lesley Tregear, Warwickshire YJ Service Manager, Warwickshire YJ Service & Chair, Association of Youth Offending Team Managers

 - Pippa Goodfellow, Beyond Youth Custody Programme Manager, Nacro

 - Roger King (Chair), Director, Safer & Stronger Solutions

 - Mark Bishop, Assistant YOS Manager, Vale of Glamorgan YOS

 - Rebecca Dench, Youth Intervention Team Leader, London Fire Brigade

 - Gilly Hibberd, Juvenile Fire Setters Case Worker, London Fire Brigade